splitfirex/ReactJS0.16-ES5/README.md

-Minimal React 0.16 version ECMAScript 5
+Minimal React 0.16 template
 =============
-This is a template for building React.js web apps without a Node.js server With JSX and Babel embebed in browser
+This is a template for building React.js web apps without a Node.js server

+version ECMAScript 5 with JSX and Babel embebed in browser

 ## Installation ##